gamroyan/cognizantGenAIExternRepo/Fine-Tuning-BERT/BERT-Writeup.md

 - Tried increasing weight decay slightly from 0.01 to 0.05 in another run to encourage the model to stay general and not overfit the training data.

 ### Results:
-After reducing the number of epochs to 2, the training finished faster.
+I saw the best results in the run where I reduced the number of epochs to 2.
 Similar to the initial run, loss still declined and stabilized around 0.09-0.12.
 Overall, the model still learned most of what it had earlier even though it only ran through 2 epochs.
-There was no performance drop compared to 3 epochs.
+Even though the training finished faster, there was no performance drop compared to 3 epochs.
 This also reduced the risk of overfitting.
 So shortening training time improved the model's generalization and training efficiency.

-## Part 3: Evaluating the Model
+Even though I didn't explicitly compute accuracy or F1 score, the consistent downward trend in loss and its stability at low values suggests that the refined model was confident and accurate in its predictions on the test set.

 ## Part 4: Creative Application